jsconf/2014.jsconf.eu/_posts/2014-08-15-diversity-tickets.md

 - 1 JSConf EU ticket for yourself to keep.
 - 1 JSConf EU ticket for someone in the community who couldn’t afford to come otherwise

-- 1x 500€ stipend for travel and accommodation for the person.
+You will pay for both tickets plus a 500€ travel stipend for the other person.

-We will be selecting the people from a list of sbumissions, but if you are buying the ticket, you are also welcome to suggest a ticket that allows someone to attend JSConf EU when they previosly couldn’t.
-We’ll have final say, just so you don’t sneak in your work colleague, who wasn’t lucky in the regular ticket sales.
+We will be selecting the people from a list of submissions, which we will open once we have sold the tickets.

 We belive that a more diverse crowd makes for a better event.
-If you agree, we invite you to become a Super Golden Diversity Supporter by [buying a ticket](https://ti.to/jsconfeu/jsconf-eu-2014?release_id=7fszx8vpdxs).
+If you agree, we invite you to become a Super Golden Diversity Supporter by [buying one of the **five** tickets](https://ti.to/jsconfeu/jsconf-eu-2014?release_id=7fszx8vpdxs).